shikijs/shiki/docs/packages/rehype.md

 ## Fine-grained Bundle

-By default, the full bundle of `shikiji` will be imported.
-If you are using a [fine-grained bundle](/guide/install#fine-grained-bundle), you can import `rehypeShikijiFromHighlighter` from `rehype-shikiji/core` and pass your own highlighter:
+By default, the full bundle of `shiki` will be imported.
+If you are using a [fine-grained bundle](/guide/install#fine-grained-bundle), you can import `rehypeShikiFromHighlighter` from `rehype-shiki/core` and pass your own highlighter:

 ```ts twoslash
 // @noErrors: true